DZakh-forks/sentio-benchmark/case_2_lbtc_full/sentio/README.md

-# Sentio Implementation - Ethereum Block Benchmark
+# Sentio Implementation - LBTC Full Benchmark

-This directory contains a Sentio processor implementation for indexing Ethereum blocks, creating entities for each block with its metadata.
+This directory contains a Sentio processor implementation for the LBTC token full benchmark case, which includes processing transfer events and making RPC calls to fetch token balances.

 ## Prerequisites